Television guidance: Martel

 Shortly thereafter, the Royal Navy began to grow concerned about the improving air defense capabilities of Soviet ships.
 The Blackburn Buccaneer had been designed specifically to counter these ships by flying at very low altitudes and dropping bombs from long distances and high speeds.
 This approach kept the aircraft under the ship's radar until the last few minutes of the approach, but by the mid-1960s it was felt even this brief period would open the aircraft to attack.
 A new weapon was desired that would keep the aircraft even further from the ships, ideally never rising above the radar horizon.

 This meant that the missile would have to be fired blind, while the aircraft's own radar was unable to see the target.
 At the time there was no indigenous active radar seeker available so the decision was made to use television guidance and data link system to send the video to the launch aircraft.
 The Martel airframe was considered suitable, and a new nose section with the electronics was added to create the AJ.168 version.

 Like the earlier German and US weapons, the Martel required the weapon officer to guide the missile visually while the pilot steered the aircraft away from the target.
-Unlike the earlier weapons, Martel flew its initial course using an autopilot that flew the missile high enough that it could see both the target and the launch aircraft (so the data link could operate).
+Unlike the earlier weapons, Martel flew its initial course using an autopilot that flew the missile high enough that it could see both the target and the launch aircraft so the data link could operate.
 The television signal would not turn on until the missile reached the approximate midpoint, at which point the weapons officer guided it like the earlier weapons.
-Martel was not a sea skimming missile, and dove on the target from some altitude.
+Although this required the missile to fly high enough to be visible to the ship, its small size made it an elusive target for radars of that era and especially weapons.
+Martel was not a sea-skimming missile and instead dove on the target from some altitude.

 The first test launch of the AJ.168 took place in February 1970 and a total of 25 were fired by the time testing ended in July 1973, mostly at RAF Aberporth in Wales.
 Further testing was carried out until October 1975, when it was cleared for service.
 It was used only briefly by the Royal Navy before they turned the remainder of their Buccaneers over to the RAF.
 The RAF used both the anti-radar and anti-ship versions on their Buccaneers, with the anti-ship versions being replaced by the Sea Eagle in 1988, while the original AS.37 anti-radar versions remained in use until the Buccaneers were retired in March 1994.